JamieWCGraham/MullerPipelines/README.md

 <ol>
   <li> Clone this GitHub repository, or download the folder entitled 'Martinez-Trujillo'.
 Make sure you have MATLAB (2019+) downloaded on your computer. </li>

+  <li> Place all your raw data files inside the folder entitled 'Martinez-Trujillo' on your computer. </li>

   <li> Open the file process_wm1_rawdata.m in the MATLAB workspace, and set your pathway directory to the 'Martinez-Trujillo' folder you just downloaded.
 This software requires the Neural Processing MATLAB Toolkit (NPMK).
 Luckily, we have included it in the sub-folder 'NPMK' -- so no additional downloads are necessary. </li>

 </ol>